 Based on the findings of this meta-analysis, it seems that Caring Behaviour Inventory Tool ought to be utilized more.
 However, it has been developed mainly for nurses and it hasn’t been adapted for other healthcare specialties.
-This needs to be addressed and further studies are required with this scale being used in other groups.
+This needs to be addressed and further studies are required with this scale tested in other groups.
 Nonetheless, the Jefferson Scale of Physician Empathy is currently being used most frequently and is currently dominating the clinical empathy literature.
-Hence, it seems that this scale could be improved with addition of further items that will increase internal consistency and this might increase the Cronbach’s alpha.
+Hence, it seems that this scale could be improved with addition of further items that will increase internal consistency, thus increasing the Cronbach’s alpha.
 The third scale currently being used most frequently is Davis’ Interpersonal Reactivity Index.
 Its meta-analytic Cronbach’s alpha has the same issues mentioned for the Jefferson Scale of Physician Empathy.